mstksg/auto-examples/README.md

     game itself", and "runs"/re-clones it for every new branch of the game tree.

-2. It uses `lastVal` several times, which basically lets you use the "previous value" of a variable, from the past tick.
-This is very useful for recursive bindings, where you want to have access to both the "current" value, and the "previous value".
+2. It demonstrates a safe usage of `lastVal`/`delay`, which is necessary for working well with recursive bindings.
+Explicitly using `delay` or `lastVal` lets you really explicitly say what depends on what, in terms of time, so you don't go into an infinite loop.

 3. It uses `mux` and `gather`, which are Auto "multiplexers" and "gatherers".
     It uses `mux` to basically manage the pool of "Controllers" (players in